Diana, Princess of Wales: Fashion and style

 Catherine Walker was among Diana's favourite designers with whom she worked to create her "royal uniform".
+David Sassoon designed about 70 outfits for her from 1981 until 1997, many of which were influenced by his Jewish heritage.
 Among her favoured designers were Versace, Armani, Chanel, Dior, Gucci and Clarks.
-Her iconic outfits include the "Black Sheep Sweater", a bright red jumper covered in knitted rows of sheep (all white but for one black sheep) by Warm & Wonderful, which she wore to several polo matches during her courtship and as Princess of Wales; a cocktail dress by Christina Stambolian, known as the "Revenge dress", which she wore after Charles's admission of adultery; and an evening gown by Victor Edelstein, known as the "Travolta dress", which she wore to a White House reception.
+Her famous outfits include the "Black Sheep Sweater", the "Revenge dress", which she wore after Charles's admission of adultery, and the "Travolta dress".
 Copies of Diana's British Vogue-featured pink chiffon blouse by David and Elizabeth Emanuel, which appeared in the magazine on her engagement announcement day, sold in the millions.
 She appeared on three British Vogue covers during her lifetime and was featured on its October 1997 issue posthumously.
-She was also featured in the cover story for the July 1997 issue of Vanity Fair.
 Diana did her own makeup for events, and was accompanied by a hairstylist for public appearances.
-In the 1990s, Diana was frequently photographed clutching distinctive handbags manufactured by Gucci and Dior, which became known as the Gucci Diana and Lady Dior.
+In the 1990s, she was frequently photographed clutching distinctive handbags manufactured by Gucci and Dior, which became known as the Gucci Diana and Lady Dior.

 Following the opening of an exhibition of Diana's clothes and dresses at Kensington Palace in 2017, Catherine Bennett of The Guardian said such exhibitions are among the suitable ways to commemorate public figures whose fashion styles were noted due to their achievements.
 The exhibition suggests to detractors who, like many other princesses, "looking lovely in different clothes was pretty much her life's work" which also brings interest in her clothing.
 Versace also pointed out that "[she doesn't] think that anyone, before or after her, has done for fashion what Diana did".
 One of Diana's favourite milliners, John Boyd, said "Diana was our best ambassador for hats, and the entire millinery industry owes her a debt."
 Boyd's pink tricorn hat Diana wore for her honeymoon was later copied by milliners across the world and credited with rebooting an industry in decline for decades.

-Fashion collections for ASOS.com, Off-White and Tory Burch, have been inspired by the princess's style.
-The Princess was named to the International Best Dressed List Hall of Fame in 1989.
-In 2004, People cited her as one of the all-time most beautiful women.
-In 2012, Time included Diana on its All-Time 100 Fashion Icons list.